 The Takeaway: Don’t let bumps in the road get you down.
 In some ways, you really do need to believe that your brand is the absolute best at what it does.

 Now, that doesn’t mean you should overlook glaring issues or avoid making necessary improvements — you can never stop innovating.
 But, you do need to believe in the core mission and worth of your brand.
 Otherwise, you’ll have a hard time pushing it forward year after year.

 Lush’s founders had a clear vision in 1995, and 25 years later, many of their goals have been met.
 They’ve helped ban animal testing in 40 countries, lowered their use of parabens from 11.7 tons to 7.7 tons between 2015 and 2017, and now boast that 67% of their supply chain is from direct relationships with manufacturers and growers.

 But that doesn’t mean Lush is done growing.
 The brand has bold plans and goals for 2022, having most recently taken a daring stand against social media platforms they find to be toxic and detrimental to consumers’ health.

 So, if you’re looking to follow in Lush’s footsteps, you’d be smart to consider our tips above.
-But you’d also benefit from access to advanced consumer insights, which you can only get from brand tracking.
+But you’d also benefit from access to advanced consumer insights, which you can only get from brand monitoring software.

 Want to know what values your consumers hold dear?
 How do your target audiences perceive your brand?
 That’s where a tool like Latana comes in handy.
 With reliable data and audience segmentation, there’s no better way to understand your consumers’ needs and opinions in 2022.